marioy47/blog-site/posts/create-and-publish-solidit-contract-from-scratch/index.md

 Unfortunately, interacting with the contract like [Remix](https://remix.ethereum.org) allows you to is not possible.
 You have to use commands **while still in the Ganashe console**.

 The cool thing is that you can use JavaScript to do it.
-So creating variables with `let`¬†or `const` is possible.
+So creating variables with `let` or `const` is possible.

 ```bash
 truffle(develop)> let myContract;